 You’ll need to be very organized and decisive but, the good news is, planning a wedding in a short time frame CAN be done.
-So here is your 3 month wedding planning timeline break down:
+Here you’ll find a quick guide on how to plan your wedding in 3 months:

 3 Months Out